The 6 essential points of the Health and Safety at Work Act

 It relates to the wellbeing of not only permanent staff but also casual, self-employed and temporary workers, as well as visiting members of the public.

-What are the key points of the act?
+What are the key points of the Heath and Safety at Work Act?

 While it’s a fairly hefty piece of legislation, the key points can be distilled down into the following six points: